danielamariei/points-distance/README.md

 - Reads the input points one by one and adds them to the Heap
 - The heap does not grow over the maximum number of points
 - Complexity
-  - Assuming n is number of points and m number of max points to determine
+  - Assuming n is number of points and k number of max points to determine
-  - Time: O(n log m), practically O(n) when the max points to determine is small
+  - Time: O(n log k), practically O(n) when the max points to determine is small
-  - Memory: O(m), practically O(1) for small number of points
+  - Memory: O(k), practically O(1) for small number of points

 ### Sorting
 - Reads the input points one by one and adds them to an Array